Rich Media

 Eye icon

-Open Source Software:
+Open Source Software

 Open source software is code that can be shared publicly.
 It can also be modified and used by anyone for personal or commercial purposes without the fear of copyright infringement.
 In the past, open source has been avoided by many companies over support and security concerns.
-Today, with widespread adoption and support from large developers such as Google, Twitter and Adobe, these platforms are becoming a critical part of almost all large scale development projects.
+Today, with widespread adoption and support from large developers such as Google and Adobe, these platforms are becoming a critical part of almost all large scale development projects.

-The Cloud:
+The Cloud

-Legacy Apps:
+Legacy Apps

 See Also: MIX STORYTELLING AND SEO SO YOUR CUSTOMERS FIND YOU

-The Internet of Things:
+The Internet Of Things

 See Also: THE INTERNET OF THINGS INFOGRAPHIC

-3D Printer:
+3D Printer

 Drones are becoming more popular in the commercial world too.
 It may be common in the near future to see deliveries by drones.
-Farming and mining industries are already using drones to inspect crops or pipelines in remote locations.
+Farming and mining industries are already using them to inspect crops or pipelines in remote locations.

-Big Data:
+Big Data

-Near Field Communication (NFC):
+Near Field Communication

 Notebook and pencil